isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Reason**: Compilers do not read comments.
 Comments are less precise than code.
-Comments are not updates as consistently as code.
+Comments are not updated as consistently as code.

 **Example, bad**: